accdavlo/calcolo-scientifico/lectures/03/032_non_linear_hyperbolic.md

 \end{align*}
 $$

-Here, we have ignored all boundary terms taking support on $\mathbb R \times \mathbb R$, except the initial condition.
+Here, taking compact support and integrals on $\mathbb R \times \mathbb R$ we have ignored all boundary terms, except the initial condition.
 One can keep them into the formulation, integrating on compact domains.

 The **vanishing viscosity solution** we defined above is a weak solution.
 But **weak solutions** are not unique, and we might need to filter out the physically relevant solution, for example, adding entropy constraints, leading to **entropy solutions** (which are also the **vanishing viscosity solution**).